tLDP/LDP/.github/README.md

 # The LDP

 The LDP is a loosely knit team of volunteers who provide documentation for many aspects of Linux.
 There are several forms of documentation: Guides, HOWTOs, man pages, and FAQs.

+## Participation

+Please take part in our efforts.

+* Fork our repository
+* Update documents and/or correct/extend existing ones
+* Submit a Pull Request
+* Check if our builder succesxfully renders your submission
+* One of our admins will review your work
+* Publication on https://tldp.org/ is live :-)